samKenpachi011/edc-device/README.md

     class TestModel(BaseUuidModel):
         pass

+### Declaring device permissions directly on model Meta class:

+You can declare device permissions on `meta.device_permissions` in the same way as above.

+    [...]
+    class Meta:
+        device_permissions = DevicePermissions(...)

+Both Meta and AppConfig device permissions will be called, where the Meta class will be called. first.

 ### Disable device permissions by model instance:

 You can disable device permissions _per model instance_ by setting `check_device_permissions` to `False`